 What could be better than the worlds largest island for touring around in your motorhome.
 Australia Campervan Hire prices are provided by compare & choose so you get the best deals at todays prices without the hassle of trawling through many websites to find a great deal on Budget Rental.
 You will be sure to have an amazing adventure cruising around Australia no matter where you happen to be heading.

 Using our guide you can do your own research on Australia's leading Campervan Rental providers and select from some of our best known motorhome rental companies.
-They are well known brands such as Britz, Maui Motorhomes, JUCY and Apollo and they all provide some of the best Motorhomes For Rent In Australia.
+We work with some of the most well known brands such as Britz, Maui Motorhomes, JUCY and Apollo who provide some of the best Motorhomes For Rent In Australia.

 NO, you do not need one.
 If you hold an open licence from your country you are able to drive a campervan in Australia on that licence.

 Many people worry that they are not able to hire a motorhome if they hold a standard car driving licence, this usually makes people tend to hire the smaller campervan.
 This is not the case, your are able to drive a motorhome as long as you hold a full valid driving licence from the country you reside in.
 As an example, if you are heading over from the United Kingdom and you currently hold a valid car driving licence then you are allowed to hire and drive a campervan in Australia.

 Motorhome Liability Insurance can be added into your rental during the time of booking unless standard insurance is already included.
 This varies with different rental providers and you will need to check the rental companies terms and conditions for more information

 You are able to add insurance into your booking in one of two ways